 What Is a Big Rig Accident?

 The consequences of big rig accidents can be especially difficult to work through.
 There are many parties involved, including owners of the truck, owners of the goods inside the trailer, and any other drivers who were affected.
-Whether you or others suffered injuries and losses or not, it is important to contact a big rig accident lawyer.
+Whether you or others suffered injuries and losses or not, it is important to contact a big rig, or truck accident lawyer.

 A big rig is a semitrailer truck, made of a tractor unit with one or more trailers attached by a fifth-wheel hitch.
 These trucks are often called semis, 18-wheelers, or tractor-trailers.
 The tractor unit is the part of the truck with an engine, fuel tanks, driveshaft, and axles.
 The trailer or trailers typical use is to transport freight.
 Trailers do not have front wheels and must be attached to the tractor in order to move.
 Semis generally weigh, on average, 32,000 pounds when empty.
 Once freight has been loaded, these trucks may weigh, on average, about 80,000 pounds.
 This is equal to the combined weight of 20 to 30 passenger vehicles.